nortikin/sverchok/docs/nodes/scene/curve_in.rst

 curve in
 ========

-pick a curve from the scene, and output it into the nodetree, with additional options to apply smoothing. and reading radii for each points.
+pick a curve from the scene, and output it into the nodetree, with additional options to apply smoothing. and reading radii for each of its points.

 Best to read the development thread